 Detection of the HPV E6/E7 mRNA provides more accurate prognosis assessment

 Technologies Used for HPV Testing

 Multiple types of technologies are used for molecular diagnostics of HPV

 Signal amplification-based methods use a compound-probe or branched-DNA technology to amplify the signals through DNA:DNA or DNA:RNA hybridization while maintaining the same number of the target DNA or RNA molecules in the samples.
 These methods can detect the HPV DNA or RNA from the samples.
 This category of methods is easily adapted for semi-automation or automation and do not need DNA or RNA extraction.
 Due to the nature of signal amplification, rather than target amplification, false-positive results can be drastically reduced.

 Target Amplification-Based Methods

 Target amplification-based methods amplify the target molecules (such as DNA) to achieve the detection goal.
 PCR is the most common method for this category.

 Non-amplification methods detect the target using typical DNA hybridization methods.
 Most common methods include Southern blot, dot blot hybridization, and in situ hybridizations.
-Due to the low sensitivity and time consumption, this category of methods are not suitable for large-scale screening and not commonly used.
+Due to the low sensitivity and time consumption, this category of methods is not suitable for large-scale screening and not commonly used.

-How the HPV Tests are Used in Clinical Testing?
+How Are the HPV Tests Used in Clinical Testing?